International Master Materials Science & Engineering

 - Student Union of Augsburg

-- For admission to the Master’s program in Materials Science, a Bachelor’s degree (or equivalent) in the fields of materials science, physics, chemistry, or materials science and engineering is required.
+- For admission to the Master’s program in Materials Science & Engineering, a Bachelor’s degree (or equivalent) in the fields of materials science, physics, chemistry, or materials science and engineering is required.
 A degree in a related discipline might be deemed equivalent by the examination board, subject to evaluation of the documents submitted by the applicant.
-In the majority of cases a Bachelor’s degree in Mechanical Engineering does not provide the required ECTS credits (see below).
+In the majority of cases a Bachelor’s degree in Mechanical Engineering does not provide sufficient knowledge in the scientific foundations for Materials Science.

-- All applicants have to submit proof of having obtained at least 16 ECTS credits in each of the following subjects: (1) Materials Science, (2) Physics, (3) Chemistry.
-To evaluate if you fulfill this requirement, you have to list corresponding courses in the evaluation form, which you have to submit as part of your application documents.
-Note: Applicants who graduated from Augsburg University do not have to submit this form.
+- All applicants have to submit proof of having obtained at least 12 ECTS credits in Materials Science, 12 ECTS credits in Physics and 18 ECTS credits from Engineering, Chemistry or Mathematics.
+To evaluate if you fulfill this requirement, you have to list (including a summary of contents) each lecture course in the evaluation form, which you have to submit as part of your application documents.
+Note: Applicants who graduated from the University of Augsburg do not have to submit this form.

-- If, at the time of application, the documentation of your Bachelor’s degree is not yet available, a current transcript of records must be submitted and the diploma and associated documents submitted within one year of commencing the Master’s program.
+- If, at the time of application, your Bachelor’s diploma is not yet available, a current transcript of records must be submitted and the diploma and associated documents submitted within one year of commencing the Master’s program.

 - Applicants whose first language is not English must provide proof of a sufficient knowledge of English corresponding to level B2 in the Common European Framework of Reference for Languages.
 Currently, equivalences to B2 in terms of one of internationally recognized test methods (e.g. TOEFL, IELTS) are as follows: